Viditnegi/Abandoned-Object-Detection/README.md

 We tested the project on some videos and noticed the model is performing very well on scenes that are not heavily crowded and where range of the cctv is close-medium (the footage does not cover a large area), but struggles to detect some bags in a crowded or dim lit scene
 To further improve upon this, more data needs to be curated and annotated precisely to cover a variety of situations for the model to be trained on.
-Also we need to do hyperparameter tuning, so that the model generalizes better.

 # Test Images